 I propose that the suspended form of Jesus’ name (IH) was likely the originating device from which the whole scribal practice of the nomina sacra then developed. . . .
 It is an advantage of this proposal that it accounts well for features often not otherwise explained.
 In particular, we have a cogent explanation for the puzzling supralinear stroke that became characteristic in Christian nomina sacra.
 According to the view advocated here, this mark began its special Christian usage with the writing of Jesus’ name as IH, and originally functioned in its more familiar capacity as a signal to readers that this two-letter compendium could also be read as a number, eighteen.
 Then, however, as Christian piety quickly sought to extend a similar scribal treatment to other key designations of God and Jesus. … This supralinear stroke came to function as a distinctly Christian device that functioned simply to highlight nomina sacra forms, signaling readers that these various compendia were abbreviations of these words. . . .
 I propose that in its initial usage the IH compendium was read as “Jesus” written in a manner designed also to allude to his significance as a divine vehicle of “life” for believers.

 The point is clear: all throughout the Christian church in its early centuries New Testament texts displayed the nomina sacra.
 Special notice was given to “Lord,” “Jesus,” “Christ,” “God,” and “Spirit.”
-Whether we accept Hurtado’s hypothesis as to the how and why of the rise of the nomina sacra, or we go with other suggestions, we cannot make the connection back to the originals 27 New Testament manuscripts, or the first generation of copyists.
-Some would suggest Lord (κυριος, kurios), written as ΚΣ was first in the line of the nomina sacra (as Philip Comfort would suggest), or Jesus (ιησους, Iēsous), written as ΙΗ (as Larry Hurtado suggests).
-I would tend to agree with Comfort, and for the same reason, he offers as well.
+Whether we accept Hurtado’s hypothesis as to the how and why of the rise of the nomina sacra, or we go with other suggestions, we cannot make the connection back to the originals 27 New Testament manuscripts or the first generation of copyists.
+Some would suggest Lord (κυριος, kurios), written as ΚΣ [with a superscript line above it ¯ (see chart above)] was first in the line of the nomina sacra (as Philip Comfort would suggest), or Jesus (ιησους, Iēsous), written as ΙΗ [with a superscript line above it ‾ (see chart above)] (as Larry Hurtado suggests).
+I would tend to agree with Comfort, and for the same reason, he also offers.

 It would seem to this writer, the best suggestion is the desire of the second century C.E.
 Christianity and Pharisaic Judaism to separate themselves from each other.
-For example, you have the Judaism abandoning the Greek translation of the Old Testament, the Septuagint, even though; just a few decades earlier they were espousing it to be inspired.
+For example, you have the Judaism abandoning the Greek translation of the Old Testament, the Septuagint, even though they were espousing it to be inspired just a few decades earlier.
 Why?
 The Christians had adopted the Septuagint as their evangelism tool because the de facto language of the Roman Empire was Koine Greek.